MickyMori/Lab_assignment_2/README.md

 ```
 `Note` : be careful to add "-y 1.0" inside args at line 9 of the launch file `rosbot_ros/src/rosbot_bringup/launch/rosbot_gazebo.launch`

-Then, in order to be able to use ROSPlan, run on terminal
+Then, in order to be able to use ROSPlan, run on terminal:

 ```bash
 sudo apt install flex bison freeglut3-dev libbdd-dev python3-catkin-tools ros-noetic-tf2-bullet